horsepurve/DeepRTplus/README.md

 - provided the same LC type, the species, gradient, and modification status can all be different.
 - do not change max length or amino acid alphabet here or you need to pre-train the model again.
 - you have to use the GPU version to load the pre-trained models in param/.
 If you are using the CPU version, load model from param_cpu instead.
+- the pretrained models for all the datasets used in the paper (including RPLC, SCX, and HILIC) are provided.
+See [Release page](https://github.com/horsepurve/DeepRTplus/releases) for details.

 To reproduce the transfer learning result in the paper, just type: